blackpoint-dev/blackpoint-web-starter/README.md

 - Tailwind CSS
 - Configured for deployment to Cloudflare Pages with SSR support.

+## How to use
+To use this starter project, click the button `Use this template`, then `Create a new repository`.

 ##  Run the development server:
 ```bash
 npm run dev